 How much medical marijuana does the new law allow qualifying patients to possess?
-Question 3 requires the department to determine what amount should be considered a presumptive 60-day supply based on the best available evidence.
-The Department must make this determination within 120 days of the law going into effect.
+Patients are permitted to possess a 60-day supply, which the department determined to be 10 ounces.
 Patients in certain circumstances may exceed this presumptive limit if they are able to demonstrate evidence of medical necessity.

 What conditions must patients have to qualify?
 Question 3 allows doctors to recommend medical marijuana for the following medical conditions: “Cancer, glaucoma, positive status for human immunodeficiency virus, acquired immune deficiency syndrome (AIDS), hepatitis C, amyotrophic lateral sclerosis (ALS), Crohn’s disease, Parkinson’s disease, multiple sclerosis and other conditions as determined in writing by a qualifying patient’s physician.”

 When will treatment centers open and begin distributing medical marijuana to patients?
 Once regulations are in place, Question 3 requires the department to issue registration certificates to qualified applicants wishing to operate medical marijuana treatment centers within 90 days of receiving their applications.
 Up to 35 centers may be registered by January 1, 2014.
 If the department determines 35 centers are insufficient, it may decide to increase the number in 2014.
 At least one center must be located in each county, and no more than five may locate in a single county.
 There is no clear timetable for when treatment centers will be able to open and begin serving patients.